-- A. The inclusionary requirements of this chapter apply to all residential developments within the City, including the residential component of mixed-use developments. - B. The commercial linkage fee of this chapter applies to all commercial development projects as defined in 21-02.030.D, unless listed as exempt under 21-02.080.B.
+- A. The provisions of this chapter apply to all residential developments within the City, including the residential component of mixed-use developments. - B. The commercial linkage fee of this chapter applies to commercial development projects as defined in 21-02.030.D, or unless listed as exempt under 21-02.090.B.

-21-02.050 Inclusionary Requirements.
+21-02.050 Inclusionary Fee or allocation Requirements.